The world is being quietly rearranged by people who write very long documents.

 The regulator is replacing a procedural workaround with an actual engineering fix.

-The US aviation regulator is tightening rules for certain Airbus A319, A320, and A321 airplanes.
-These planes must now install a specific software update to fix a radio communication issue, and airlines cannot install the faulty older parts anymore.
+The US aviation regulator is tightening rules for certain Airbus planes.
+Airlines must now install a software update to fix a radio problem and cannot use older, unpatched parts.

 Airlines will pull A319, A320, and A321 planes out of rotation to patch the digital radio systems and scrap the old inventory.